Skip to main content

 What if I have significant disagreements with WPC's beliefs or teachings?

-It's important to us that you feel like you're able to commit to our community.
-Like a family, there will be disagreements - on mostly small matters.
-However, theological or doctrinal disagreements might warrant some further conversation and discernment since those things tend to be "non-negotiable" on both sides.
+It's important to us that you feel like you can commit to our community.
+Like a family, there will be disagreements – on mostly small matters.
+However, there are times when theological or doctrinal disagreements might deserve some further conversation.
+Those are issues that tend to be quite personal with you and potentially "non-negotiable" on both sides.
 Don't worry, we won't rush you to make a decision.
 And we won't make you feel bad if you decide membership isn't right for you.
 Let's talk - and we'll see where to go from there.

 our facebook page youtubeinstagram